milos-aleksic/Docs/docs/ZOOaksubs/element_aksubslevelsync.md

 The *Aksubs Level Sync* is used for the ZOOaksubs Level sync feature.
 For more information checkout the related [doc](ZOOaksubs/configuration_level_syncing.md).

-The element has a number of settings available:

 ## Type configuration

 ### Basic Parameters